Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

   >module load intel-lx/$NQSV_MPI_VER

-Note: The mpicc and mpifort of the vector-parallel supercomputer may often be changed.
+Note: The mpicc and mpifort system for the vector-parallel supercomputer may often be changed.
-If you feel strange, you should consult the administrator personnel of the Intel compiler.
+If you feel strange, you should consult the administrator personnel of the compiler.
-The RedHat Linux/NEC compiler which is installed in summer 2024 seems buggy of memory leak for a large number of >2000 atoms and the four parallel nodes (mpiexec -n 48..., #PBS -b 4,
+The RedHat Linux/NEC compiler which was installed in summer 2024 seemed buggy of memory leak for a large number of >2000 atoms and the four parallel nodes (mpiexec -n 48..., #PBS -b 4,
-#PBS -v OMP_NUM_THREADS=4); which may be fixed.
+#PBS -v OMP_NUM_THREADS=4); it is fixed up to 3 parallel nodes, #PBS -b 3.
-Contrarily, the parallel Siesta-4.1b code hasn't a problem.
+Contrarily, the parallel code of Siesta-4.1b hasn't a problem.

 ### Execution Scripts ###